Project Spotlight: Oxbow Restoration Benefits Wildlife, Landowners, Communities, and the Bottom Line

 - Create enhanced recreational fishing opportunities

-Oxbow restoration provides an economic opportunity for Apex and it’s a natural fit for our already extensive stormwater management business.
+Oxbow restoration provides an economic opportunity for Apex Companies and it’s a natural fit for our already extensive stormwater management business.
 It’s good for the earth, good for local residents, and good for the bottom line.

 The Path to Restoration – Apex Success Story